friendlyrobotnyc/TinyDancer/README.md

 }
 ```

 **You're good to go!** Tiny Dancer will show a small draggable view overlay with FPS as well as a color indicator of when FPS drop.
+You can double tap the overlay to explicitly hide it.

 See sample application that simulates excessive bind time